nicolasacchi/backlight-by-hand/README.md

 # fn-backlight

-This is a custom way to change the backlight on systems for which xbacklight can't find outputs because they don't live at /sys/class/backlight.
+This is a custom way to change the backlight on systems for which xbacklight can't find outputs because they don't live at `/sys/class/backlight`.
 Such systems have backlight controls at a subdir such as `/sys/class/backlight/intel_backlight`.
-This script provides a wrapper interface to the backlight controls.
+This script provides a wrapper interface to those backlight controls.

-This was made to allow for binding the backlight controls to media keys in systems which, by their choice of window manager, don't have automatic function key mapping, as is the case with Awesome and i3.
-For these cases, this script can be mapped with `xbindkeys` to provide the same functionality.
+This was written with the purpose of binding the backlight controls to media keys in systems which, by their choice of window manager, don't have automatic function key mapping, as is the case with Awesome and i3.
+For these cases, this script can be mapped with `xbindkeys` to provide the same functionality -- see below.

 ## Installation